Elixir, 7 steps to start your journey

 Next chapter

 In the next post, “Erlang Virtual Machine, the BEAM”, we will talk about Erlang, the elements that make the BEAM so powerful, and how Elixir benefits from it.
 Don’t miss it!
-In the meantime, drop the team a message if you have any pressing Elixir questions.
+In the meantime, drop the team a message if you would like a further Elixir introduction.

 Keep reading